frankcohen/ReflectionsOS/Docs/SD formating on ESP32S3 + SD:Nand + SPI + Fat.md

 ## JCUSB, USB, JTAG Debugging, Connection

 Connect your computer to an ESP32-S3 using a technique I call [JCUSB](https://github.com/frankcohen/ReflectionsOS/blob/main/Docs/JCUSB%20using%20JTAG%2C%20CDC%2C%20USB%20for%20debugging.md).
 JCUSB is short for S3 + USB + CDC + OpenOCD + Arduino IDE.
-JCUSB short for JTAG + CDC + USB + OpenOCD + Arduino IDE Debugger.
 Only ESP32-S3 and its successors support JCUSB - it won't work on ESP32 and ESP32-S2.
 JCUSB uses a custom USB cable to connect an ESP32 to a Windows or MacOS computer.
 [Details here](https://github.com/frankcohen/ReflectionsOS/blob/main/Docs/JCUSB%20using%20JTAG%2C%20CDC%2C%20USB%20for%20debugging.md)

 # Compile and Run